mnorko/caffe/README.md

 4. `multibox_util.py` - contains functions called in mutliboxRoutingLayer

 5. `bboxToTransformLayer.py` - Converts the bounding box parameters into the theta transform parameters and converts the input images to grayscale.

+### Gradient Checker for Python Layers

+I updated a gradient checker for python layers that was found [here](https://github.com/tnarihi/caffe/tree/python-gradient-checker).

+1. This code added a "create_layer" option which allows you to create a specific layer and run a forward and backward pass on only that layer.

+2. `$CAFFE_ROOT/python/caffe/gradient_check_util.py` - contains the main gradient checking functions

+3. `$CAFFE_ROOT/python/caffe/test/test_gradient_checker.py` - the file sets up and runs the gradient check for a specified layer.
+I set up this code to run on the spatial transformer layer. $CAFFE_ROOT/python/caffe/test/test_gradient_checker_multibox_route.py` runs the gradient check for the multibox routing layer which requires inputs from a network to make sure that the label inputs make sense.